Philip G. Epstein: Early life and education

-Hollywood
+Career

-After college the Epstein twins headed to Hollywood, hoping to work in the movie industry.
+After college, the Epstein twins headed to Hollywood, hoping to work in the movie industry.
 They became successful screenwriters.
-Jack L. Warner, head of Warner Brothers, had a love-hate relationship with the Epstein twin brothers.
+Jack L. Warner, head of Warner Brothers, had a love-hate relationship with the Epstein brothers.
 He could not argue with their commercial success, but he deplored their pranks, their work habits and the hours they kept.
 In 1952, Warner gave the brothers' names to the House Un-American Activities Committee (HUAC).
 They never testified before the committee, but on a HUAC questionnaire, when asked if they ever were members of a "subversive organization," they wrote, "Yes.
 Warner Brothers."